o3de/o3de.org/content/docs/atom-guide/tutorials/rpi/working-with-scene-and-rendering-pipeline.md

 RPI::RPISystemInterface::Get()->RegisterScene(m_scene2);
 ```

+{{< note >}}
-*Note: Atom's built-in feature processors are included in the Atom Gem.
-Their spource files (.cpp) can be found in the folder ../dev/Gems/Atom/Feature/Common/Code/Source/\<feature-processor>/.*
+ Atom's built-in feature processors are included in the Atom Gem.
+Their spource files (.cpp) can be found in the folder Gems/Atom/Feature/Common/Code/Source/\<feature-processor>/.
+{{< /note >}}

+{{< note >}}
-*Note: The name of the feature processor is the name associated with the AZ_RTTI declared in the feature processor's class.
-The AZ_RTTI can be found in the feature processor's header file which is located in ../dev/Gems/Atom/Feature/Common/Code/Include/Atom/Feature/\<feature-processor>/.*
+ The name of the feature processor is the name associated with the AZ_RTTI declared in the feature processor's class.
+The AZ_RTTI can be found in the feature processor's header file which is located in Gems/Atom/Feature/Common/Code/Include/Atom/Feature/\<feature-processor>/.

-*For example, the name of the DynamicDrawFeatureProcessor is "AZ::Render::DynamicDrawFeatureProcessor" and its class's AZ_RTTI is defined as such:
+For example, the name of the DynamicDrawFeatureProcessor is "AZ::Render::DynamicDrawFeatureProcessor" and its class's AZ_RTTI is defined as such:
-`AZ_RTTI(DynamicDrawFeatureProcessor, "{51075139-CB74-4BED-8B6A-8440B53A9EAA}", AZ::RPI::FeatureProcessor)`.*
+`AZ_RTTI(DynamicDrawFeatureProcessor, "{51075139-CB74-4BED-8B6A-8440B53A9EAA}", AZ::RPI::FeatureProcessor)`.
+{{< /note >}}

-## Set up the scene's SRG
+## Set up the scene's shader resource group (SRG)
 If any shaders in your project use shader constants from SceneSrg, then you must set up the constant values for your scene's shader resource group (SRG).
 This is done by adding a callback function to the scene.
 You only need to update constants in the SceneSrg if they are used by any shaders.

-In the following example, your SceneSrg contains a constant, `m_time`, which needs be updated every frame.
+In the following example, your SceneSrg contains a constant, `m_time`, which needs to be updated every frame.

 ```cpp
 // Define the call back function RPI::ShaderResourceGroupCallback callback = [this](RPI::ShaderResourceGroup* srg)